Eosn/IP-calculator/README.md

 # IP-calculator
 ## Overall explanation
 This code requests the user to enter an IP adress and a subnet mask, both in decimal number, returning both of them in addition to the subnet and the broadcast adresses, everything in both decimal and binary numbers.
-This way, considering the bold text the one produced by the code and the normal text the one entered by the user, the following example is possible:
+This way, the following example is possible:

 ```
 Digite o IP: 192.168.0.2